pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m58/index.md

 ### `pulumi watch` now supports a `--path` option

 Previously, the `pulumi watch` command always watched the entire Pulumi project directory (recursively).
-This could cause duplicate updates for developers working in monorepos or developers with application code and infrastructure code in the same directory.
-Now, you can add a `--path` option to the `pulumi watch` command and specify the exact paths that need to be watched.
+This caused duplicate updates for developers working in monorepos or developers with application code and infrastructure code in the same directory.
+Now, you can add a `--path` option to the `pulumi watch` command and specify the exact paths to watch.

 ```shell
 pulumi watch --path path/to/pulumi/code/